 }

 Note that we start with the row RowIndex=0 and then all its columns ColumnIndex=0, 1, 2...
 The value is what is in the VALUE field.
-That is, the cell {0,5} has the value "10".
+That is, cell {0,5} has the value "10".

 "Url":"Worksheet/Offset?code=&type=dataform&typecode=3232&start=0&length=20&metadata=false